 Having trouble making a decision?
-The reason why you have trouble making decisions is because making decisions is always a new thing for you.
-Every decision you have to make it in a new context in which you don’t know the consequences.
+The reason why you have trouble making decisions is that making decisions is always a new thing for you.
+Every decision you have to make is in a new context in which you don’t know the consequences.
 Nevertheless, when you have a process that allows you to decide between several options, it is easier and faster to make decisions (and accurate ones).

-Knowing yourself better will help you since that will allow you to analyze the different options that lie ahead and.
+Knowing yourself better will help you since that will allow you to analyze the different options that lie ahead.
 Also, it will let you analyze how each of the options will affect your life.
 The more you know yourself and the more you know what your needs are.
 Consequently, the easier it will be for you to choose and make decisions.
 So, are you having trouble making a decision?
 Try these five steps:

 1. What decision do I have to make?

 The first step is to be clear about what decision you have to make.
 Define what the objective of this process is and make a list of all the options you have available.

 2. Get informed about each of the options.

 It may take a few seconds, a few minutes, or a few hours, depending on the difficulty of the decision you are making but set a limit.
 That will help you focus on what is important.
 For each of the options you have written, write the information that you think is relevant.
 Try to write down only the things that are important to you.
 On the other hand, don’t forget to write down things that can help you make the final decision.

 3. Set the date and time to decide.